Looking for some great days out in North Yorkshire? Maximise your North Yorkshire days out with these great ideas for

 2. Go to Flamingo Land

 Not too far from York, but in North Yorkshire, and on the outskirts of Malton, Flamingo Land is a theme park come zoo and is one of the best Yorkshire attractions.

-Combining two of the most loved activities, you can spend one half of the day whizzing between rollercoasters, ghost trains and teacups before gently transitioning to the lion enclosures, giraffe park and reptile centre by way of a log flume.
+Combining two of the most loved activities, you can spend one half of the day whizzing between rollercoasters, ghost trains and teacups before gently transitioning to the animals and enjoy the lion enclosures, giraffe park and reptile centre by way of a log flume.

 There’s also cable cars, sea lion shows and add on experiences like meeting a meerkat, feeding giraffes or learning to be a zoo keeper.
 I’m not actually sure a day is enough to fit all this in so I’d suggest getting there as early as possible.

 Tickets come in at £36 online or £42.50 on the day and while there are loads of food options there, pack a lunch to keep costs down.

 3. Seaside in Scarborough